 Popular alcoholic drinks include:

-Beer - Yeast and a cereal are mixed (usually rye, corn, wheat or barley) and then fermented.
+- Yeast and a cereal are mixed (usually rye, corn, wheat or barley) and then fermented.
 Fermentation is stopped so the alcohol content of beer is not too high.
-Alcohol content in beer: 4-8% vol/8-16 proof.
+Beers begin as a lager or an ale, and their particular flavors and styles keep evolving from there.
+Alcohol content in beer: 4-8% vol/8-16 proof

-Whiskey - The fermented juice of cereals such as corn, rye and barley is fermented and then distilled.
+- The fermented juice of cereals such as corn, rye and barley is fermented and then distilled.
 It is then aged in casks.
-Alcohol content of whiskey:40-55% vol/80-110 proof.
+Alcohol content of whiskey:40-55% vol/80-110 proof

-Vodka - Grain or potatoes are fermented and then distilled until the liquid is 100% ethanol.
+- Grain or potatoes are fermented and then distilled until the liquid is 100% ethanol.
 The ethanol is then diluted with water and filtered through charcoal to get rid of any flavor.
-Alcohol content of vodka: 40-55% vol./80-110 proof.
+Alcohol content of vodka: 40-55% vol./80-110 proof

-Rum - is distilled from fermented molasses or sugarcane juice.
+- is distilled from fermented molasses or sugarcane juice.
 It is then aged for at least three years.
 Sometimes caramel is added for color.
-Alcohol content of rum: 40-55% vol/80-110 proof.
+Alcohol content of rum: 40-55% vol/80-110 proof

-Tequila - Made from a fermented mixture that contains at least 50% agave juice.
+- Made from a fermented mixture that contains at least 50% agave juice.
 The mixture is filtered through charcoal and then aged.
-Alcohol content of tequila: 45-60% vol./ 90-120 proof.
+Alcohol content of tequila: 45-60% vol./ 90-120 proof

-Brandy - distilled from fermented fruit juices.
+- distilled from fermented fruit juices.
 It is then aged in oak casks.
 Caramel is added sometimes for flavor.
-Alcohol content of brandy:40-50% vol./80-100 proof.
+Alcohol content of brandy:40-50% vol./80-100 proof

-Gin - alcohol is mixed with water and flavor added, most commonly juniper berries.
+- alcohol is mixed with water and flavor added, most commonly juniper berries.
 Gin does not improve with aging so it is not stored in casks.
-Alcohol content of Gin: 40-50% vol./80-100 proof.
+Alcohol content of Gin: 40-50% vol./80-100 proof